 “We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.” – Ray Amara

 It’s hard to know what to think about Artificial Intelligence.
 Almost everyone in the industry believes it to be a revolution as deep and as fundamental as the industrial revolution or the birth of the computer.
 Yet the field seems divided over when we will get to general intelligence and what that will ultimately mean for us.
-Some believe it will be our greatest tool yet and others that it may lead to our doom.
+Some believe it will be our greatest tool yet, while others proclaim that it may lead to our doom.

 It seemed to frame every discussion the world leaders at Davos had this week, and with 2017 poised to be a big year for AI, it makes sense to try and understand where it is taking us.
 Let’s start by separating fact from fiction (courtesy the Future of Life Institute)….

 The most important subset of AI is machine learning.
 A field which made big breakthroughs in the latter half of the 20th century but then lay dormant waiting for the processing power of computers to catch up with the demands that machine learning algorithms placed on them.

 A key driver behind machine learning is the rise of big data.
 In 1992 we collectively produced 100 GB of data per day, by 2018 we will be producing 50,000 GB of data per second.
 Data is permeating into every aspect of life and there is too much out there for any person, or any group of people, to be able to parse.
 Machine learning is helping us organize and make sense of these mountains of data.